Carlisle railway history: Citadel station

 As the prime mover in forming a trunk route from the south to Carlisle, the Lancaster and Carlisle Railway hoped to build a Carlisle station, at Court Square.
 The intention was that all the railways at Carlisle would use it, sharing the construction cost.
 The companies already in Carlisle, the N&CR and the M&CR, were sore at having spent money on their own terminus (in the case of the N&CR) or the land acquisition for one (in the case of the M&CR), and they demanded that they should be responsible for a reduced share of the cost of the new station.
 Negotiation over the issue dragged on.
 On 20 June 1846 the Maryport Company agreed to contribute, and to give up its Crown Street site, which was required for the approach route to the new station and for goods sidings; the Newcastle and Carlisle Railway declined to participate in the new station at all.

-The L&CR persevered and obtained an Act of Parliament for the station at Court Square, Citadel Station, on 27 July 1846.
+The L&CR persevered and obtained the Lancaster and Carlisle Railway Act 1846 (9 & 10 Vict. c. cclvii) for the station at Court Square, Citadel Station, on 27 July 1846.
 In concert with the Caledonian Railway, the L&CR pressed on with the construction of the station, and it opened early in September 1847.

 The station was built in a grand style, designed by the architect William Tite, and it remained "quite unrivalled in the whole of the North West.
 Victorian Tudor in style, its clock tower and lantern had on one side the nine-bay entrance arcade with elaborate buttressing and mullioned windows".

 The cost of the Citadel station was supposed to be equally borne by the L&CR and the Caledonian, but the latter had seriously over-reached itself financially in search of expanding its network in Scotland, and the initial opening cost of £60,000 had been entirely funded by the L&CR.
 By 1854, the total cost had escalated to £178,324, and by this time the Caledonian had almost made up its fair contribution.
 The station had a single through platform and two bays.

 On 10 May 1857 a management committee was formed, the Citadel Station Committee, jointly controlled by the Caledonian Railway and the L&CR; the station and approach track became joint property.